There are few things more frustrating than trying to find legitimate work from home jobs.

 That’s why I did all of the research for you.

 Best of all, each job idea links out to companies that are currently hiring.
-This list literally contains hundreds of companies that are actively hiring remote works.
+This list literally contains thousands of companies that are actively hiring remote works.

 This is one of the most comprehensive and complete guide online today.

 Hopefully this list helps alleviate some of the headaches you’ve no doubt experienced while searching for a job.